davidnhaugen-94/davidnhaugen-94/README.md

 I am a Canadian technical writer and information architect with over 20 years of experience bridging the gap between complex engineering frameworks and global users.

 Direct-to-business contract support is available globally.
-I partner with tech enterprises and fast-scaling startups to eliminate documentation friction and build scalable content infrastructure.
+As an experienced technical writer who has adapted to modern documentation practices, I specialize in restructuring complex documentation so users can find what they need faster.

 ### Services Offered